University of Toronto Faculty of Applied Science and Engineering

-The Faculty of Applied Science and Engineering (also known as U of T Engineering or Skule) is the engineering school of the University of Toronto, a public research university in Ontario, Canada.
-It was founded in 1873 and currently is housed in 15 facilities on the southern side of the St. George campus and 3 building located across downtown Toronto.
-The faculty offers undergraduate, master's, and doctoral degrees in engineering sciences and has a partnership with the Rotman School of Management for a dual-degree program.
+The Faculty of Applied Science and Engineering (branded as U of T Engineering) is the engineering school of the University of Toronto, a public research university in Ontario, Canada.
+It was founded in 1873 and currently is housed in 15 facilities on the southern side of the St. George campus and three buildings located across downtown Toronto.
+The faculty offers undergraduate, master's, and doctoral degrees in engineering sciences on the St. George campus, and select graduate programs on the Mississauga campus.
+It also maintains a partnership with the Rotman School of Management for a dual-degree program.

 Within the university, it is known by the nickname of Skule and has the oldest university engineering society in Canada.